RMDun/RMDun.github.io/README.md

 # dnd-blog
-This is a blog meant to document all my experiences
+This is a blog meant to document all my experiences with DND and other table-top rpgs.